-You can only use SmartPower after you open a compiled design (.adb file), or after compiling and layout of your netlist in Designer.
-If you invoke SmartPower before compiling your netlist, Designer guides you through the compile and layout.
+You cannot launch SmartPower if your design is not in a post-layout state in Designer.
+If you invoke SmartPower before compiling your netlist, Designer guides you through the compile and layout process.

 There are three ways to invoke the SmartPower analysis tool: